 Q3 Animation for Stories

-Animation: a way of making a movie by using a series of drawings, computer graphics, or photographs of objects (such as puppets or models)
+Animation: Animation is a way of making a movie by using a series of drawings, computer graphics, or photographs of objects (such as puppets or models).

 1. Your group should start by taking a quick look at the different resources listed below.
 Look at the requirements for the type of computing device that can be used, and check with your teacher about any that need to be downloaded as apps or to a web browser add-in.